Fun Relict Leopard Frog Facts For Kids | Kidadl

 How long does a relict leopard frog live?

 The average lifespan of a relict leopard frog is not known as the populations are too little for observation.
-They may live for the same amount of years like other leopard frogs, which can be two to four years.
+They may live for the same amount of years as other leopard frogs, which can be two to four years.

 How do they reproduce?